 Facebook Live was new and intriguing when the functionality first landed in 2016 but it took a while for users to get the hang of lives.
 There was an almost awkward, video-call feel to many early broadcasts and some infamously dark moments too.

-Not anymore, in the five years since Facebook launched the feature it’s been adopted as the norm.
+Not anymore, in the seven years since Facebook launched the feature it’s been adopted as the norm.
 Nearly all social platforms offer the functionality and a new generation of ‘livers’ has well and truly taken hold.

 Here it offers invaluable opportunities to enrich fan content, amplifying the entire digital experience.
-Whether it’s a simple QnA session, a pre-competition discussion or a grand, staged event, going live provides a direct link between a club and its fans.
+Whether it’s a simple Q&A session, a pre-competition discussion or a grand, staged event, going live provides a direct link between a club and its fans.

 The question isn’t really should you host lives, it’s how.
 There’s a multitude of channels offering lives and each holds their own merits for different segments of your audience but to keep things simple, this article’s focusing on the two most popular – Facebook and Instagram.

 At Nifty, we like to plant the seed for organic growth in everything we do.
 We love throwing live content into our strategies because it immediately engages an audience, drives conversation and generates an organic boost.

 That initial boost amplifies your message thanks to FOMO, fear of missing out – it’s a real thing – but there are subtle differences between Facebook and Instagram when it comes to the post-event, organic growth.

 Both platforms offer onsite and push notifications telling users an account’s going live, both show real-time viewers and allows them to engage with the video as its broadcast.
 We’ve all seen lives and know how they look but this is where the main difference comes in for us.
 On Instagram, when you comment, nobody else sees outside of the video.
 Whereas, on Facebook, when you engage there’s a chance your like-minded friends and family will see it too.